 - 1. Mark the model using the flag

-- 2. Open the Tools panel
+- 2. Open Tools \rightarrow Normal inversion

-- 3. Locate the Normal inversion section

-- 4. Click Apply.
+- 3. Click Run button.

-9.17.5 Correcting Triangulation Errors
+9.18.5 Correcting Triangulation Errors

 Some algorithms may introduce triangulation errors into the resulting model.
 These errors include the following:

 - Unattached vertices.
 Points that are not vertices of any of the triangles - Vertices with identical coordinates.
 Vertices that have the same coordinates - Faces containing invalid vertices.
 Triangles that point to nonexistent vertices - Singular faces.
 Triangles for which at least two of the three vertices coincide. - Faces with equal signature.
 Faces with fully coinciding sets of vertices - Edges incident to three or more faces.
 Edges that are adjacent to three or more faces - Faces with wrong orientation.
 Faces whose normals point in a direction opposite to those of the adjoining faces